delannoyk/SoundcloudSDK/sources/Pods/1PasswordExtension/README.md

 * Ensure your `URLString` is set to your actual service so your users can easily find their logins within the main 1Password app.
 * You should only ask for the login information of your own service or one specific to your app.
 Giving a URL for a service which you do not own or support may seriously break the customer's trust in your service/app.
 * If you don't have a website for your app you should specify your bundle identifier as the `URLString`, like so: `app://bundleIdentifier` (e.g. `app://com.acme.awesome-app`).
-* [Send us an icon](mailto:support+appex@agilebits.com) to use for our Rich Icon service so the user can see your lovely icon while creating new items.
+* [Send us an icon](mailto:support+appex@agilebits.com) to use for our Rich Icon service so the user can see your lovely icon after creating new items.
+Make sure that you also include the URL string that you used, so we can associate it with the icon on our Rich Icons server.
 * Use the icons provided in the `1Password.xcassets` asset catalog so users are familiar with what it will do.
 Contact us if you'd like additional sizes or have other special requirements.
 * Enable users to set 1Password as their default browser for external web links.
 * On your registration page, pre-validate fields before calling 1Password.
 For example, display a message if the username is not available so the user can fix it before calling the 1Password extension.